CybercentreCanada/assemblyline4_docs/docs/CLI/client.md

     al_client = get_client("https://localhost:443", auth=('user', 'password'), verify='/path/to/server.crt')
     ```

-The assemblyline client is fully documented in the docstrings so if you use an interactive client like ipython you can use the help feature.
+--- tip "The client is fully documented in the docstrings so you can use the help feature of ipython or jupyter notebook"

     al_client.search.alert?
     Signature: al_client.search.alert(query, *args, **kwargs)